EmDash00/VG-FIRSTPowerUp/README.md

 # VG-FIRSTPowerUp
-8 bit FIRST Power Up fangame.
+8 bit FIRST Power Up fangame written in Unity.
+Not complete and may not ever be completed.
+On GitHub for storage.